 - Bagan Archaeological Zone Pass for 2pax: Php 1,700

 - Private Car with Tour Guide: Php 3,938

 OVERALL TOTAL for TWO PAX : Php 12,243.07 (US $227 ~)

 Note: The cost of souvenirs and airfare have been excluded in the overall expenses computation because of the seasonal rate and promo that we were able to get.

-- Majority of the affordable hotels and restaurants are located near the airport, while the expensive ones are located in Old Bagan, so be sure to plan ahead where you will be staying.
+- Majority of the affordable hotels and restaurants are located near the airport in Nyaung-U, while the expensive ones are located in Old Bagan, so be sure to plan ahead where you will be staying.

 - If you plan to buy a Longyi for your souvenir, better buy it in the market and not from the Villages or at stalls located outside the temples because they usually sell it 3-4x its normal price!
 A good quality and standard cotton longyi is only around 5,000 Kyat ($3.20 or Php 172).

 - Do not exchange your money in unauthorized stores especially in Bagan because you can get scammed.
 Instead, get your US dollars exchanged to Kyat in exchange centers administered by the banks located in New Bagan.

 - Credit Cards are widely accepted in the other cities, but NOT in Bagan because we didn’t find a restaurant that accepts Mastercard or Visa for payment.
 They prefer to be paid in Kyats and not in USD especially the small restaurants (they only accept new dollar bills).
 But if you have no Kyats, your USD will be accepted but be mindful that you’ll receive your extra change in Kyats which would be of less value if you plan to travel to another country other than Myanmar.

 >>> Follow us on INSTAGRAM for more Travel Photos.